jurios/laravel-i18n-docs/source/docs/sync.md

 * Look for new translatable texts on your project (call to `__()` method) and add them to each `locale` translation file.
 * Removes deprecated translations from each `locale` translation file.

-This process is necessary to keep your translations files updated thus it must be called as frequently as possible.
+This process is necessary to keep your translations files updated thus, it must be called as frequently as possible.
-Is a good idea to call this process as part of your deployment process.
+Might be a good idea calling `sync` as an step of your deployment process.

 In order to call the process, you can do it with: